-It was recently announced that MGM Resorts sold the iconic Mirage Resort to Hard Rock International (The Seminole Tribe of Florida) for $1.07 Billion.
-The ink wasn’t even dry on the press release before the new owners let it be known that they plan to demolish the volcano and replace it with a 30 story tall guitar-shaped hotel.
+(updated) It was recently announced that MGM Resorts sold the iconic Mirage Resort to Hard Rock International (The Seminole Tribe of Florida) for $1.07 Billion.
+The ink wasn’t even dry on the press release before the new owners let it be known that they plan to demolish the iconic volcano and replace it with a 36-story tall guitar-shaped eye-sore of a hotel.

 With that news and no set timeline announced on when the volcano will go away, other than “soon”, I figured I needed to go see it one last time.
-As always, it did not disappoint and the crowds loved it.
+As always, it did not disappoint and the crowds, of course, loved it.

 MGM will retain the Mirage name and brand but license it back to Hard Rock for up to three years while the new owners work out a final plan for the resort’s redevelopment.